Ryad Merhy: Merhy vs. Zhang

 After promoting him to world status, the WBA ordered Merhy to make his first title defense against former champion Yuniel Dorticos.
 However, as Dorticos failed to respond to an offer to fight in Belgium, the WBA allowed Merhy to make a voluntary title defense against the IBO cruiserweight champion Kevin Lerena.
 The bout was expected to take place on July 17, 2021, at the King Baudouin Stadium in Brussels, Belgium.
 Larena announced his withdrawal from the fight on June 24, due to a hand injury he had suffered in sparring.
-Larena was replaced by the #14 ranked WBA cruiserweight contender Zhaoxin Zhang, who stepped in on a two-weeks notice.
+Lerena was replaced by the #14 ranked WBA cruiserweight contender Zhaoxin Zhang, who stepped in on a two-weeks notice.
 Merhy won the fight by an eight-round technical knockout.
 He dropped Zhang with a heavy left hook midway through the round, and although Zhang managed to get up, referee Oliver Brien deemed him unable to continue fighting.